Everyone deserves access to healthy food.

 NCAH appreciates the funding support of Blue Cross and Blue Shield of North Carolina Foundation, as well as convening partners The Food Trust and Self-Help for their commitment to this important work.

-With the continued support of Blue Cross and Blue Shield of North Carolina Foundation, NCAH is currently convening the Healthy Food Access Task Force to continue to develop immediate and long-term policy recommendations and strategies to improve food security and address systemic issues that have left our state vulnerable to high levels of food insecurity.
+With the continued support of Blue Cross and Blue Shield of North Carolina Foundation, NCAH is currently convening the NC Healthy Food Access Task Force to continue to develop immediate and long-term policy recommendations and strategies to improve food security and address systemic issues that have left our state vulnerable to high levels of food insecurity.

 NCAH Food Access Maps